tymyrddin/blue/source/docs/home/smart/index.rst

 Containing the appliance rebellion: Securing IoT & smart devices
 ===================================================================

-The rise of smart homes has created a shadow army of vulnerable devices—from hijacked baby monitors to botnet-infected lightbulbs.
+The rise of smart homes has created a shadow army of vulnerable devices, from hijacked baby monitors to botnet-infected lightbulbs.
 Without proper safeguards, your gadgets can spy on you, leak data, or even become weapons in large-scale cyberattacks.